Having a plan or an outline before you start is the key to success for any writing. It is vital if you write articles for SEO or even for a blog post.

-This is vital for an article because you need to order your thoughts to be able to craft a highly informative piece.
+You need to order your thoughts to be able to craft a highly informative piece.

-Researching your ideas
+Researching your article ideas

-You could take a more focused angle and write about children’s shoes, and how expensive it is to keep buying new shoes for growing feet.
+You could take a more focused angle and write about children’s shoes and how expensive it is to keep buying new shoes for growing feet.